bking3372/Home-Sales-and-Weather-Analysis/README.md

-# Project-1-Week-7
-Group Project 1
+# An Analysis of the Relationships between Home Sales and Weather Patterns

-Team 4:  Katie Harris, Betsy King, Wenbo Sun, James Shin
+This was a team effort with the following members:  Katie Harris, Betsy King, Wenbo Sun, James Shin

-Relationships Between Weather and Home Sales